-If you would like to create more depth in the broth (especially if using chicken stock) try adding a splash of fish sauce, a small bottle of clam juice, or even a couple teaspoons of anchovy paste.
+- If you would like to create more depth in the broth (especially if using chicken stock) try adding a splash of fish sauce, a small bottle of clam juice, or even a couple of teaspoons of anchovy paste.

-Sometimes I’ll add a splash of Pernod along with the wine for a more intense anise flavor.
+- Sometimes I’ll add a splash of Pernod along with the wine for a more intense anise flavor.
 Up to you. 😉